 During the behavioral interview, when recalling the incident, be concise and methodical.
 Explain the conflict and how it affected you and your team.
 Describe what your role in the team was and why you took the initiative to address the problem.
 Briefly give a recollection of what you did (called a meeting, had a discussion etc) and describe the outcome of your action and how it led to a positive resolution.
 If you don’t have specific workplace conflict stories, draw examples from your time at school or personal life where you were in a team environment.
 Always choose answers which highlight your peacekeeping and reasoning skills while remaining a key player in the team.

 Even if you haven’t faced many conflicts in your workplace, recruiters still want to know how you handle conflict situations.
 No workplace is without conflict, and it is inevitable no matter how well you get along with your co-workers or management.
 Being prepared to face those situations is just as important as having prior experience with them.
 In another article, we will feature more in-depth tips and procedures on how to become better at handling conflict in the workplace.

 Next Steps …

-In TechMockInterview.com, professionals from FAANG and other top tier companies provide various sessions to prepare you for you upcoming interviews.
+On TechMockInterview.com, professionals from FAANG and other top-tier companies provide various sessions to prepare you for your upcoming interviews.
 We recommend booking Behavioral Interview Mentorship sessions while preparing for your interviews and Behavioral Mock Interview sessions once you have your interview scheduled.